 • Lithops require ample sunlight; 5 or 6 hours of direct sunlight a day is best.
 A south-facing window is ideal.
 Spin the pot a quarter turn every few days to keep the growth even.

-• There is no need to fertilize lithops as they are accustomed to living in ‘lean’ soils.
+• There is no need to fertilize lithops as they are accustomed to living in ‘lean’ soils with very few nutrients.

 You’ll seldom need to repot these little cuties.
 Since they are such small plants, you can typically keep your lithops in the same pot for many years.
 Only after dividing any pups will you need to repot (see the Propagating Lithops section below).
-If you don’t separate the plants and your colony grows large, eventually you will need to move the cluster of plants into a slightly larger pot.
+If you don’t separate the plants and your colony grows large, eventually you will need to move the cluster of plants into a slightly larger pot, again using only good draining soil.
 Lithops have long taproots, so select a pot that’s 4 or 4 inches deep.
 Nestle the plants into the soil so their upper edge is barely protruding from the soil surface.
 Topping the pot with colorful aquarium gravel or naturally colored gravel creates a decorative display.

 Making more living stones to share with friends or expand your collection is an enjoyable project.
 There are two ways you can propagate this plant.